g0v-data/g0v-hackmd-archive/notes/rp5FQYBsTUuEDv5oPfwbAQ.md

      });
 ```
 Explanation:
 * `const io = require('socket.io')(http);`: This line imports the Socket.io library and immediately invokes it with the HTTP server instance (`http`) as an argument.
-This initializes Socket.io to work with the existing HTTP server created using Express.js.
+This initializes the library to work with the existing HTTP server created using Express.js.

 * `io.on('connection', (socket) => { ... });`: This line listens for incoming socket connections from clients.
 When a client establishes a connection with the server, the callback function is executed, receiving a `socket` object representing the individual connection.
 * Inside the callback function, we perform various actions related to the socket connection, such as logging a message indicating that a user has connected.